ILoveACL/I-LOVE_ICLR/README.md

-# NuAlign: Numerical Distance Perception Alignment for Large Language Models as Automatic Evaluators
+# NuAlign: A Numerical distance perception Alignment for Large Language Models as Automatic Evaluators
 Official implementation of **NuAlign**, a two-stage training framework for numerical scoring with autoregressive large language models.

 NuAlign is designed for automatic evaluation tasks in which an LLM directly generates a numerical score.
 The method first learns the task-specific mapping between answers and score sequences, and then introduces numerical-distance information to modulate likelihood optimization while retaining the native autoregressive scoring interface.